Glossary

 A condition that occurs when the uterine lining does not develop adequately because of inadequate progesterone stimulation, or because of the inability of the uterine lining to respond to progesterone stimulation.
 LPD may prevent embryonic implantation or cause an early miscarriage.

-A condition in which the follicle develops and changes into the corpus luteum without releasing the egg.
+A condition in which the follicle develops and changes into the corpus luteum without releasing an egg.

 M